faustoct1/react-native-proxy/README.md

 React Native performance improver made easy :)

 ### What's it?
-It's a Proxy component to react-native that's improve apps performance.
+It's a Proxy component to react-native to improve apps performance.

 ### When to use?
 Use it to improve app or components performance.